 Man-Made Structures in Surtshellir

 Although there are many caves in Iceland that have evidence of temporary habitation, Surtshellir is unique.
 Radiocarbon dating of animal bones from within the cave indicates that different groups used the lava tube consistently for up to 100 years.
 The cave was probably still warm at the time.

 Researchers Kevin Smith from Brown University and Guðmundur Ólafsson of the National Museum of Iceland were the first scientists to conduct an archaeological survey of Surt’s Cave.
 In 2001 the team conducted an initial investigation.
 Then in 2012, they returned to gather a substantial amount of evidence.
 Their discoveries within the cave weave a most intricate picture filled with many possibilities.

 The summer of their first official exploration in 2001 proved to be warmer than usual.
 This allowed for substantial ice melt-off that revealed hidden structures.
 About 300 feet into the cave, they discovered a large fortification wall that runs the width of the cave 30 feet across and 15 feet high.
 Previously, this wall was covered by snow drifts that blew in through the collapsed roof of the cave but subsequently became exposed in 2001.
 Originally, this area of the cave was shrouded in complete pitch-black darkness.
 The wall would have been formidable to build and, in the case of an intruder, difficult to scale in the dark.

 [blockquote align=”none” author=”Kevin Smith”]This would have been raised in the dark, well above people’s head height, totally sealing the cave.
 There’s not a doorway through it, there’s not a ladder way up through it … It’s the largest stone construction from the Viking Age in Iceland.[/blockquote]

-According to Smith, Ólafsson, and McGovern in their 2009 paper, “Surtshellir: a fortified outlaw cave in West Iceland,” “The amount of labour and effort that had to go into the construction of this wall suggests that it is the work of many men and that it probably served as a fortification to stop intruders.”
+According to Smith, Ólafsson, and McGovern in their 2009 paper, “Surtshellir: a fortified outlaw cave in West Iceland,” “The amount of labor and effort that had to go into the construction of this wall suggests that it is the work of many men and that it probably served as a fortification to stop intruders.”